Light7734/geodesuka/README.md

 # To Do List:

-- Create System Terminal Class for engine debug commands.
+- Create System Terminal Class for engine debug commands in engine backend.

-- Add proper constructors to natural vectors.

-- Finish texture.h staging buffer backend now that context.h is complete for command buffer submission.
+- Rewrite math library for more coherent primitive data types, then construct natural, integer, and real types from it.

 - Add r1.h, r2.h, r3.h, r4.h, and vector field classes to engine.

-- Add asset loading libraries (Assimp, FreeImage, FreeType, ...)

-- Add lua support for runtime scripting.

-- Add built in extension types for file.h to recognize file types and forward to proper objects.

-- Add engine asset manager to prevent double loading.

 - Add layering system for window objects, for huds, system stats and so on.
 (Will be done with canvas class, and window as target.)

+- Resolve issue with object being used in multiple stages simultaneously.

 # Back Burner:

+- File System stuff.

+- Add built in extension types for file.h to recognize file types and forward to proper objects.

+- Add lua support for runtime scripting.

+- Add asset loading libraries (Assimp, FreeImage, FreeType, ...)

+- Add engine asset manager to prevent double loading.

 - Add Dynamic Library compilation options.

-- Change render_target to new name that makes more sense.

 - Change Texture class to image class?
 The reasoning behind this change along with how vulkan does it, is that a texture describes the texture